publiccodenet/about/organization/data-processing-tools.md

 Tentoo's [General Terms and Conditions](https://www.tentoo.nl/images/downloads/Generaltermsandconditions_TentooPartners.pdf) say that Tentoo doesn't process data outside the European Economic Area (EEA):

 > 6.1 Tentoo will only process the Personal Data in the European Economic Area (EEA), and will ensure that no processing actions at all take place outside the EEA, unless Tentoo has obtained the Client’s explicit, written consent to this.

+## Odoo

+We use Odoo Community for its CRM functionality and project management pipelines for our codebases and membership development.

+Odoo's responsibilities in terms of personal data protection depend on their [various data processing activities.](https://www.odoo.com/gdpr).
+As a Data Controller, their activities are covered in their [privacy policy](https://www.odoo.com/privacy), which has been updated for GDPR.